Mikhail Yudovich

-Mikhail Mikhailovich Yudovich (8 June 1911 in Roslavl – 19 September 1987 in Moscow) was a Soviet chess master, journalist, and writer.
+Mikhail Mikhailovich Yudovich (surname also spelled as I︠U︡dovich, Judovič, and Ûdovič, 8 June 1911 in Roslavl – 19 September 1987 in Moscow) was a Soviet chess master, journalist, and writer.

 Chess career

 In 1930, Yudovich tied for 5–9th in the Moscow Championship.
 In 1931, he took 4th in the same event, and shared 3rd in the 7th USSR Championship in Moscow (Mikhail Botvinnik won).
 He was the Soviet Correspondence Champion in 1966.

 Yudovich was awarded the titles of International Master (IM) in 1950, International Master of Correspondence Chess (IMC) in 1961, and Grandmaster of Correspondence Chess (GMC) in 1973.